-- First we read books together and watched videos about “the potty” long before we ever started the formal training.
-When Ryan never hinted that he was ready to be toilet trained like Megan had.
+• First we read books together and watched videos about “the potty” long before we ever started the formal training.
+When Ryan was young, he never even hinted that he was ready to be toilet trained like Megan had.

-- I taped a piece of construction paper on the wall of the bathroom with masking tape (nothing fancy).
+• I taped a piece of construction paper on the wall of the bathroom with masking tape (nothing fancy).
 This was for putting the stickers on when he used the toilet.
 I worried that he might never do that.
-But I didn’t know what else to do.
+But I didn’t know anything else to do.

-- We stayed home for two days.
-Let me emphasize this.
-You need to stay home!!!
+• We stayed home for two days.
 I put him in the underpants.
 (I didn’t use pull-ups since our kids hate the feeling of being wet.)
 We continued to read potty books and talk about peeing on the toilet.
 We talked about how proud Grandma would be if he peed in the toilet.
 My needs reminded me to put him on the toilet.
 I sat him on the potty after he watched me and every time I used the bathroom.

-- I didn’t even attempt nighttime until he woke up dry.
+• I didn’t even attempt nighttime until he woke up dry.
 That’s when I yanked off the diaper and put him on the toilet.
 If you wait for signs, it may never happen.
 Part of the problem is our kids don’t know how to show you that they care.
 But they do.
 I never knew if he understood anything I said because he never showed me he was listening by looking at me or some other form of nonverbal communication.
 This affects language development also.
 Sometimes parents stop talking to their kids because they get no feedback, a smile or clue they are hearing us.
-The hardest thing I ever did was to keep talking to a kid that was unresponsive.
-It wasn’t until he was older that I realized he was listening, but hadn’t yet learned how to respond or show me he was listening.

 NOTE FROM MARCIA HINDS – Megan and Ryan’s mom: